andrewgonzalez/ChooseAndPerish/README.md

 Enter the vanity url for your steam profile and press Play!
 A random game from a list of games you own will appear and YOU MUST PLAY IT.
 The RNGods will be upset if you don't.

 Got friends?
-Enter their vanity urls as well (up to four players) and a game all of you own will be chosen.
+Enter their vanity urls as well (up to four players) and a multiplayer game all of you own will be chosen.

-When entering your url, just enter the custom url text you set in your profile, not the entire `http://steamcommunity.com/id/custom url`, just the custom url part.
+When entering your url, just enter the custom url text you set in your profile, not the entire `http://steamcommunity.com/id/custom url`, just the `custom url` part.

 ### Profile Requirements:
 Two things are required for each steam profile for this to work: